isurfer21/UniversalShell/README.md

  - [shx](https://github.com/shelljs/shx)

 ### Known issues / limitations

+ - Clubing of command options/flags are not supported
+ - Arrow operators are replaced with flags within in-built commands

 ##### On Windows
  - Terminal error message shows unformatted characters instead of coloured string.
 So I would recommend to use light-weight *ConEmu* app in place of default *command-prompt*.